 Participants are selected by the leadership and / or the training leaders of each territory, command or region within Europe.

 - people in short-term full time ministry, such as Envoys and Auxiliary Captains;

-- employees who are in a leadership role within The Salvation Army or preparing to take up such a role and;
+- employees who are in a leadership role or key position within The Salvation Army or preparing to take up such a responsibility;

 - officers who wish to refresh their knowledge of the subjects offered.

 Participants come from all territories and commands in TSA Europe Zone.
 Some guests from other Zones can be welcomed as well.

 The Summer School includes a Basic Course and an Advanced Course.
 Only participants who have previously attended the Basic Course can participate in the Advanced Course.

 If you want more information about the possibility to take part in a Summer School, please contact the training leader in your territory, command or region.
 Usually he or she can be reached trough the national headquarters or at the training school.